Friday, March 7, 2025

 The knee jerk reaction of many people is to say that we have to give people grace.
 It is unfair to punish people for the things that they do not know, especially while they are teenagers or young adults.

 There is this idea that if we are too hard on people, then we do not give them the opportunity to grow and change.
-This idea that people should not be punished or crucified for a moment of ignorance or stupidity.
-That we must be willing to give people second chances for their mistakes.
+This idea that people should not be punished or crucified for a moment of ignorance.
+That we must be willing to give people second chances to remedy their mistakes.

 While I do understand this perspective, I am not sure if I fully agree with it.